tremor-rs/tremor-www/getting-started/install.md

 <div id="ide-vim">
-  Follow the instructions in the <a href="https://github.com/tremor-rs/tremor-vim">tremor-vim</a> git repository, and ensure your `.vimrc` is updated and that you have the <a href="https://github.com/dense-analysis/ale">vim ALE</a> asynchronous lint engine.
+  Follow the instructions in the <a href="https://github.com/tremor-rs/tremor-vim">tremor-vim</a> Git repository;
+  ensure your `.vimrc` is updated, and that you have the <a href="https://github.com/dense-analysis/ale">vim ALE</a> asynchronous lint engine.

   <pre>